 My husband, Brian Schafer, M.D., a Cardiologist, and I have four children.
 We share our enjoyment of music together in a family band.
 Quiet times are spent in a remote cabin in the woods.

 I am a native of Grand Rapids and graduated in the top 4% of my class at Calvin College.
-I received my Medical Degree from Wayne State University and degree in Asthma, Allergy, and Clinical Immunology from the University of Wisconsin in Madison, where I trained with some of the nation’s leading asthma and allergy specialists.
+I received my Medical Degree from Wayne State University and my degree in Asthma, Allergy, and Clinical Immunology from the University of Wisconsin in Madison.
+There I trained with some of the nation’s leading asthma and allergy specialists.
 I have presented my research nationally and published my fellowship research on pediatric asthma.
 I am board certified by the American Board of Allergy and Immunology and the American Board of Pediatrics.
 I enjoy treating patients of all ages in the diagnosis and management of allergic respiratory disease (asthma, allergic rhinitis, chronic sinusitis/otitis), food allergy and intolerance, atopic eczema, stinging insect allergy, and chronic hives.
-Currently, I am the only local allergist that performs aspirin desensitization.
+I also specialize in aspirin desensitization.

-I have a strong interest in food allergy and established the GRA Food Allergy Center of Excellence shortly after joining the practice.
-My goal was to provide a forum for patients and families with food allergy to gain knowledge and support.
-I also have a strong interest in community education and participate in asthma screenings, walks for food allergy awareness, and community presentations on allergic disease.
+With my strong interest in food allergy, I established the GRA Food Allergy Center of Excellence shortly after joining the practice with the goal to provide a forum for patients and families with food allergy to gain knowledge and support.
+I also have a strong interest in community education and participate in asthma screenings, allergy preparedness for schools, and community presentations on allergic disease.
 I am an advocate for education and routinely provide lectures for local physician groups and hospitals.
 As a Clinical Assistant Professor at Michigan State University College of Human Medicine, I help educate medical and nursing students and medical residents.
 I also enjoy providing updates on allergy for local television and radio.